rskonnord-plos/rhyno/README.md

 1.  clone
 2.  make and activate virtualenv
 3.  `pip install -r requirements.txt`

+## fun stuff
-4.  `nosetest` will find and run all tests.
+`nosetest` will find and run all tests.

+`python -m rhyno` to launch an interactive shell with preinitialized Rhyno object, r.